 In addition to fostering exchange of information and mutual learning between Seveso inspectors, the MJV workshop results should be disseminated as follows:

-Electronic file of all workshop presentations collected to post on the MJV website.
-The host should take responsibility for ensuring that all presentations are available in a file.
-The presentations should be provided to the JRC-MAHB by USB or email on the final day of the workshop if possible.
-(JRC-MAHB will post the presentations online.)
+Website of all workshop presentations collected to post on the MJV website.
+JRC-MAHB takes responsibility for ensuring that all presentations are available on a website following the workshop event.
+The presentations should be provided to the JRC-MAHB by email on or before the final day of the workshop if possible.
+Presentations are only made public if this is acceptable to the presenter.
+(There is no requirement to make presentations public.)

 Seveso Inspection Series Report.
 The JRC-MAHB and its subcontractor will produce a Seveso Inspections “Good Practice Report” from the workshop.
 The host country can, if desired, be involved in the review of this document.
 Examples of such reports include: